-Travel approximately 2 hours by road to just outside the city.
+Travel approximately two hours by road to just outside the city.
 Spend the day on the vast, fertile grasslands known as the pampas, on a traditional estancia (ranch).

-Here, you'll get some insight into the life of the folk heroes, the gaucho before enjoying a typical Argentinian asado lunch where there will also be a fun folklore show.
+Here, you'll get some insight into the life of the folk heroes, the gaucho, and after a typical Argentinian asado lunch; there will be a fun folklore show.